How I Use Planisphere For Star Hopping

 Usually, there is a center rivet that joins the two disks.
 At that rivet, there is a marking for the North Star, Polaris.
 This is the only star that is fixed in the sky, as it is aligned with Earth’s axis of rotation.
 Everything else in the sky appears to move, but Polaris remains fixed.

 The Planisphere should have an indication of how to hold it up to the sky.
 Likely, there will be markings to indicate which part of the disk should be up when facing north.
+If you face north and hold the rivet so that it aligns with Polaris, you will have a representation of the entire sky before you.

 The second tricky part is that you are looking at a flat representation of the sky, but the sky is more like looking at the inside of a dome.
 So you have to use your imagination to help you place the various bright objects in the sky.

-For example, if you set up the Planisphere for March 25 at 9 pm, as shown in the photo, the window will show the sky for March 25th at 9 pm.
+For example, if you set up the Planisphere for March 25 at 9 pm, as I’ve shown in the photo, the window will show the sky for March 25th at 9 pm.
 Now, face north and place Polaris in the rivet.

 Planisphere showing month, date and time